IoCHowTo/IoCTasks/130_UnityDependencyOfRootOnChild/README.md

   anything on parent container which is perfectly valid.
-* Unfortunately it is possible to get into oposite situation when you setup a dependency in parent container which will get injected a child container depedency.
+* Unfortunately it is possible to get into oposite situation when you setup a dependency in parent container which will get injected a child container dependency.

   This has some related issues:

-  * If you resolve the parent depedency then the injected reference depedens on used child container and its configuration.
+  * If you resolve the parent dependency then the injected reference depends on used child container and its configuration.
-  * In the case that such depedency is a singleton the injected dependency will come from first used child container.
+  * In the case that such dependency is a singleton the injected dependency will come from first used child container.
   * And even more - if the dependency in child container is a disposable object the injected object may become invalid during the child container disposal.